Deniss Rakels

-Club
+Club career

 Early career in Latvia

 Rakels started his youth career in his local club Jēkabpils RSS, later on moving to another club from the same city - Jēkabpils SC.
 In 2007, he left, signing for FK Liepājas Metalurgs-2 in the Latvian First League.
 While playing for the reserve team of Metalurgs, he was an outstanding team leader - he scored regularly and was impressive with his speed to finish the through balls.
 In 2009, only 17 years old, he was taken to the first team by that time Metalurgs manager Rüdiger Abramczik.
 He had no difficulties to fit into the first team level soon after joining, becoming a regular first eleven player.
 Even more - he scored in nearly every appearance.
 In fact, just after a few appearances Rakels had already completed 2 league hat-tricks.
 His technique and footballing skills impressed many coaches all around the world, despite him being just 18.
 In December 2009 he went on trial with the Italian Serie A side Sampdoria.
 In April 2010 he joined Swiss Super League team Basel on trial, and in August 2010 in a league game against FK Ventspils he was scouted by Werder Bremen scouts.

 Zagłębie Lubin

-In December 2010 it was announced that Rakels would go on a training camp together with the Russian Premier League giants Rubin Kazan in January 2011, but the player himself decided to reject the offer, because the Polish Ekstraklasa club Zagłębie Lubin were interested in signing him.
+In December 2010, it was announced that Rakels would go on a training camp together with Russian Premier League giants Rubin Kazan in January 2011, but the player himself decided to reject the offer, because the Polish Ekstraklasa club Zagłębie Lubin were interested in signing him.
 This scenario turned out to be true and on 30 January 2011, after passing medical tests, Rakels signed a three-year contract with them.
 Later on the player himself admitted that till the very last day before signing a contract with Zagłębie the representatives of the Ukrainian Premier League club Karpaty Lviv had been trying to persuade him to join their club, despite several previous refusals from the player.

-GKS Katowice
+Loan to GKS Katowice

-On 17 August 2011 Rakels was sent on a season long loan spell to Polish I liga club GKS Katowice to gain experience due to his limited game time in Lubin.
+On 17 August 2011, Rakels was sent on a season-long loan spell to I liga club GKS Katowice to gain experience due to his limited game time in Lubin.
 He scored 5 goals in 20 matches for the club, returning to Zagłębie after the season.
 It was reported that Rakels would be loaned to GKS for another season in August 2012.
 In his second season with GKS Rakels scored 11 goals in 27 matches, becoming one of the league's top scorers.
 In July 2013 he went on trial with the English Football League Championship club Brighton & Hove Albion, but did not stay with them, despite scoring a goal in a pre-season friendly match.
 Before the start of the 2013–14 Ekstraklasa season Rakels returned to Zagłębie Lubin.

 Cracovia

-On 15 January 2014 Rakels decided to sign a half-year contract with Cracovia, the contract was later extended.
+On 15 January 2014, Rakels signed a half-year contract with Cracovia, the contract was later extended.